0luhancheng0/dql/README.rst

 .. include_after_this_label

 This is an attempt to implement deep Q network from scratch (depending on how you define 'scratch').
 I may not be able to actively maintain this repo.
 But i do have a few thing on my todo list.
-Please refer to issue page for more details
+Please refer to issue #1 for more details